Collection Development Policy

 - Any item legally published will be considered for selection, subject to material being relevant, affordable and value for money.

-- All publications by current permanent Trust staff are acquired where available.
-The Trust has an electronic repository – Staff Publications Online – which contains over 1000 full-text publications by current and former staff of the Trust dating back to 2007 as well as Trust doctoral theses.
+- All publications by current Trust staff are acquired where available.
+The Trust has an electronic repository – Staff Publications Online – which contains over 2000 full-text publications by current and former staff of the Trust dating back to 2007 as well as Trust doctoral theses.
 These are freely available via the Library’s website.

 - New titles and resources acquired are posted on the Library’s website shortly after receipt.